-Twitch is a big and complicated platform when you first look at it, especially coming from simpler platforms like Picarto, Appearin or older grade streaming sites!
+Twitch is a big and complicated platform when you first look at it, especially coming from simpler platforms like Picarto, Appearin or older grade streaming sites.
 First we'll look at your dashboard, so you can manage the back end of your stream, then we'll go into some etiquette and Twitch culture to help you settle in and make the most of the website.

-Find the dashboard on Twitch.tv/USERNAME/dashboard.
+Find the dashboard on https://dashboard.twitch.tv/u/YOURUSERNAME/stream-manager

 Hosting: You can "host" another stream whenever you're not live, which basically displays that person's stream on your page, where your video would normally go.

 To host somebody, type /host <username> in your own chat.

 Bits/Cheering: Twitch has an integrated donation system in their website called cheering.
 The act of donating is called cheering, and the Twitch currency is called bits.
-You can buy the bits or watch ads to earn them for free (USA only, but is rolling out to other countries).
-Every 1 bit you give to a streamer is worth 1 US cent, but there is a small fee incurred upon the viewer when buying bits from the store.
-Cheering also grants viewers a special badge next to their name to showcase how much they’ve cheered over time, and gives viewers something fun to unlock with their money.
-Cheering is typed into chat and appears as an animated emoji for others to see.
-Read the full FAQ on cheering here https://help.twitch.tv/customer/portal/articles/2449458
+You can buy the bits or watch ads to earn them for free.
+Every 1 bit you give to a streamer is worth 1 US cent.
+There's a small fee upon buying them from the Twitch store, but that fee is incurred upon the viewer, so streamers get 100% of the bit's value.
+Receiving 1000 bits is an easy $10, no fine print.

 Bots and Commands: Many streams have a chat bot which will handle commands with information for the viewers.
 Commonly found bots are Nightbot and Moobot, but there are dozens of third party bots as well as custom made ones with unique names.
 Commands have an exclamation point at the beginning and are custom from stream to stream.
 They may link to a streamers' websites, give some information about the content, respond with a funny command, or show how long the stream has been live.
 Learn to set up your own bot later on!
 It sounds daunting but they're super easy.

 FrankerFaceZ: FFZ is the primary and add-on for Twitch customisation.
 You can tweak your Twitch interface to make it smoother for you, and FFZ allows you to upload 25 of your own emotes for your channel!
-You can unlock an extra permanent 25 emote slots by making a once off $5 donation.
+You can unlock an extra permanent 25 emote slots by making a once-off $5 donation.

 FrankerFaceZ Add on Pack: FFZ:AP adds all of BTTV's emotes to FrankerFaceZ, so you don't have to have multiple extensions installed.

-Better Twitch TV: BTTV is still a widely used extension, but many are switching to FFZ for cleaner code and the ease of the FFZ:AP.
+Better Twitch TV: BTTV is still a widely used extension, but many are switching to FFZ for cleaner code and the ease of the FFZ Add on Pack.
 There are many "BTTV Global" emotes (anyone can use/see them if they have BTTV installed) used all over the site, primarily pepe faces and other popular memes on Twitch.
 BTTV allows you to upload only 4 of your own emotes for your channel, and lets you have one global emote if you pay a $5 monthly subscription.